Do you realize ALL that you are doing and can do to make a REAL difference for children? You are critically important!

 · enjoys a variety of positive experiences

-· is provided with adequate amounts of sleep
+· gets adequate amounts of sleep

 · lives with routines and predictability